Anti-Match Fixing Overview

 - Evidence – Destroying, hiding or altering evidence about corruption.

 The above is only a guide.
 It is not the complete wording of the regulations.
-We advise you to read Section 2.4 of the BWF Statutes – the Code of Conduct in Relation to Betting, Wagering and Irregular Match Results.
+We advise you to read Section 2.4 of the BWF Statutes – the Code on The Prevention Of The Manipulation Of Competitions.

-Under the Code of Conduct in Relation to Betting, Wagering and Irregular Match Results these people cannot bet (directly themselves or indirectly – getting others to bet for you) on badminton:
+Under the Code on The Prevention Of The Manipulation Of Competitions these people cannot bet (directly themselves or indirectly – getting others to bet for you) on badminton:

 Players with a world ranking;